 In addition to the teaching placements organised by the College there will be occasions where access to a primary school is required in order to complete observations or course-related tasks.
 You are encouraged to develop a relationship with a local school so that you can access groups of children in a learning setting and resources where appropriate.
 This ‘home school’ contact is a strictly informal relationship between you and the school, and falls outside of any formal liaison organised between UC and the centre.

 Distance students are encouraged to develop a relationship with a local early childhood setting so that they can become part of a learning community, observe children and teachers, and have the opportunity for professional conversations with staff.
 This 'home centre' contact is a strictly informal relationship between the student and the centre, and falls outside of any formal liaison organised between UC and the school.

 Professional practice placements for distance students are usually arranged in schools or centres close to where distance students live.
 However, travel may be required in some cases.

 Education Library distance services

-You can access the UC Education Library distance services if you are enrolled in a recognised FLO or distance course or a course at any UC regional campus or centre.
+You can access the UC Education Library distance services if you are enrolled in a recognised distance course or a course at any UC regional campus or centre.
 Library services include: